getyoti/yoti-wordpress/yoti/readme.txt

 Here you can find the changes for each version:

-    Version     Date            Changes
+1.1.7

+Release Date - 16 March 2018

+* Integrate age verification functionality
+* Display Full Name attribute

+1.1.6

+Release Date - 4 January 2018

-    1.1.6       2018/01/04      Integrate the new inline QR code version 2.0.1.
+* Integrate the new inline QR code version 2.0.1.
-                                Refactor Yoti button widget to follow WordPress widget standard.
+* Refactor Yoti button widget to follow WordPress widget standard.
-                                Show Yoti settings link on the plugins page after activation.
+* Show Yoti settings link on the plugins page after activation.
-                                Add admin notice display after Yoti plugin activation.
+* Add admin notice display after Yoti plugin activation.

+1.1.5

+Release Date - 14 December 2017

-    1.1.5       2017/04/14      Integrate the new inline QR style for Yoti button.
+* Integrate the new inline QR style for Yoti button.
-                                Apply WordPress widget style to Yoti button widget.
+* Apply WordPress widget style to Yoti button widget.

+1.1.4

+Release Date - 11 November 2017

-    1.1.4       2017/08/11      Integrate SDK identifier to track plugin usage.
+* Integrate SDK identifier to track plugin usage.
-                                Apply Yoti style to the unlink button.
+* Apply Yoti style to the unlink button.
-                                Add Company Name to Yoti settings.
+* Add Company Name to Yoti settings.

+1.1.3

+Release Date - 14 August2017

-    1.1.3       2017/14/08      Change Yoti generic user ID to use the combination of user given names and family name.
+* Change Yoti generic user ID to use the combination of user given names and family name.
-                                Change Yoti generic email to use user email address if provided.
+* Change Yoti generic email to use user email address if provided.

+1.1.2

+Release Date - 3 August 2017

-    1.1.2       2017/01/08      Remove Yoti plugin config data when the plugin is uninstalled and removed from Wordpress.
+* Remove Yoti plugin config data when the plugin is uninstalled and removed from Wordpress.
-                                Rename Yoti plugin from `Yoti Connect` to Yoti.
+* Rename Yoti plugin from `Yoti Connect` to Yoti.
-                                Change Yoti generic user ID from yoti-connect-x to yoti.userx, e.g yoti.user1.
+* Change Yoti generic user ID from yoti-connect-x to yoti.userx, e.g yoti.user1.

+1.1.1

+Release Date - 20 July 2017

-    1.1.1       2017/20/07      Fix a bug that was occurring when a user decides not to link their account to Yoti during the login process.
+* Fix a bug that was occurring when a user decides not to link their account to Yoti during the login process.

+1.1.0

+Release Date - 20 July 2017

-    1.1.0       2017/20/07      Remove PHP module mcrypt dependency from WordPress plugin.
+* Remove PHP module mcrypt dependency from WordPress plugin.

+1.0.9

+Release Date - 19 May 2017

-    1.0.9       2017/19/05      Add plugin documentation.
+* Add plugin documentation.

+1.0.0

+Release Date – 12 March 2017

-    1.0.0       2017/12/03/     First release.
+* First release.

 == Upgrade Notice ==